Perturbative bootstrap of the Wilson-line defect CFT: Bulk-defect-defect correlators: Preliminaries

 where $\Am_{\Delta_1 \Dh_2 \Dh_3} (\zeta ; x)$ is a reduced correlator, and $\Km_{\Delta_1 \Dh_2 \Dh_3}$ is a superconformal prefactor.
 The prefactor is chosen such that the leading order at weak coupling comes without a factor $\zeta$.
 For instance, in the case $\Delta_1 \geq \Dh_2 + \Dh_3$, this results in

 The conformal cross-ratios are defined as

 for the spacetime variables, and

+for the $R$-symmetry ones.
 The $-1/2$ factor in our definition of $\zeta$ is chosen such that the kinematic limit studied in \cite{Giombi:2018hsx}, which is known as topological sector, corresponds to the sum of all the $R$ symmetry channels defined below.

-In our conventions, the reduced correlator is a polynomial in the $R$-symmetry variable $\zeta$.
+In our conventions the reduced correlator is a polynomial in the $R$-symmetry variable $\zeta$.
 Concretely,

 We call the functions $F_j$ $R$-symmetry channels.
 The dependency on $x$ in the prefactors is chosen such that they become $1$ in the topological limit of \cite{Giombi:2018hsx}.
 The number of channels $r = r(\Delta_1, \Dh_2, \Dh_3)$ for a specific configuration is given by